 - Wash the mutton pieces.
 Marinate it with yogurt, lemon juice, salt, pepper powder, ginger garlic paste and turmeric powder.
 Let this rest for 2-4 hours.
 Overnight marination would be great.

 - Wash the rice couple of times.
 Soak it in enough water for about 15 minutes.
 Drain the water completely.

 - Heat a kadai or frying pan, add 1 tbsp of ghee and roast the rice for 2-3 minutes.
 You can smell the nutty aroma of rice when roasting.
 This step is optional but gives good texture to the rice.

-- Coarsely grind the ingreients under "for masala".
+- Coarsely grind the ingredients under "for masala".
 You can add the whole spices while frying but I like to coarsely crush it to avoid biting into pieces while eating biryani.

 - Chop the onion, tomato, green chilies, mint leaves, coriander leaves and keep it ready.

-- Take a medium sized cooker and add the oil and ghee.
+- Take a medium sized pressure cooker and add the oil and ghee.